12 JULY: Additional updates made to program, available under Program tab. Schedule unchanged.

 Photo credits: H. americana male (left): John Abbott; female (right): Greg W Lasley.

 Online registration is now open!
 Click the REGISTER button (right) for pricing, add-ons and registration.

 Information for presenters

 - To accommodate as many speakers as possible, regular presentation slots will be 15 minutes long (including questions).
 Recommended: 12-min talk + 3-min question period

 - Slots for invited plenary speakers are 25 minutes (including questions).
 Recommended: 10-min talk + 5-min question period

 - Poster presenters will also give a 1-minute talk previewing their poster (see Lightning Talks below)

 - Please practice your presentation ahead of time to accommodate these short time slots

 - Note: breaks (lunch and coffee) have been extended at this Congress to facilitate networking and discussion

-- Presentations should be uploaded to the session computer on the morning of your session.
+- Presentations should be uploaded to this Dropbox link ahead of time (preferred) or to the session computer on the morning of your talk.
 Further instructions will be available at the Registration Table

 - Presentations should be either a PowerPoint (.ppt or .pptx) or an Adobe PDF (.pdf) file in wide format (16:9) if possible.
 If applicable, video files should be embedded or should be included as separate files